 As much as anybody, John, Paul, George and Ringo should have known.
 They met 3,000 wildly excited groupies when they first invaded in ’64 at JFK; and they played to another 55,000 crying and screaming women (and so on) in ’65 at Shea.
 Their family sizes were more modest.
 John, Paul, George and Ringo had, between them, 9 wives, and 11 known children.

 Which put them pretty squarely in the caveman tradition.
-On the basis of gene sequences from 26 worldwide populations assembled by the 1000 Genomes Project, friend Melissa Wilson-Sayres at Arizona State, and a small army of human geneticists, are unfolding the history of human mating from our sex chromosomes.
+On the basis of gene sequences from 26 worldwide populations assembled by the 1000 Genomes Project, my friend Melissa Wilson-Sayres at Arizona State, along with a small army of human geneticists, is unfolding the history of human mating from our sex chromosomes.
 As far back as the African Exodus of around 50,000 years ago, they've found, the effective breeding population of women was around twice the size of the effective breeding population of men.
 But by the late Neolithic, around 4,000 years ago, after civilization began, that ratio had swollen to 17/1.
 From a modest start as mostly monogamists, some of us had become highly polygynous men.

 Across forager populations including the Khoisan—a group of Africans that includes the Kalahari hunter-gatherers, who live on the border of Namibia and Botswana, and have been variously known as the Ju/’hoansi or !Kung—genetic estimates of the breeding sex ratio are consistently biased in favor of women.
 A larger number of women has had children by a smaller number of men; but the ratios are usually only around 2/1.